 - The patient is placed in a side-lying position, with the affected side up, facing away from the examiner, with a pillow between the knees.

 - The examiner places a steady downward pressure through the anterior aspect of the lateral ilium, between the greater trochanter and iliac crest.

 Applies torsional stress on the SI joints

-The patient lies supine with the affected side leg near the edge of the table.
-For safety, the patient’s shoulders are positioned towards the middle of the table.
+- The patient lies supine with the affected side leg near the edge of the table.
+For safety, the patient’s shoulders are positioned toward the middle of the table.